shrideio/shoebox/src/git/README.md

       | Username                                 | i.e. gitadmin                        |
       | Admin Email                              | i.e. gitadmin@_yourdomain.com_       |

-3. Click [Install Gogs].
-If Gogs is installed successfully it will create the `app.ini` file at the path assigned to the `GOGS_DATA` parameter in `.env`.
+3. Click [Install Gogs], after the installation is completed very if Gogs created the `app.ini` file at `$SHOEBOX_ROOT/git-gogs/data/gogs/conf`.
 Check [Googs Configuration Cheat Sheet](https://gogs.io/docs/advanced/configuration_cheat_sheet) for post-installation configuration.

-    > INFO: Do not forget to restart the `git` container after modifying `app.ini`, otherwise new configuration settings will not be applied.
+    > INFO: Do not forget to restart the `git` container after modifying `app.ini`.
+Otherwise, new configuration settings are not applied.

 4. Sign in with the admin user and follow the checklist:
     - [x] A new user can be created and receives an email notification upon registration
     - [x] A new repository can be created

     If the checks pass Gogs is successfully configured and ready for use.
-Otherwise, check the container logs or Gogs logs at `GOGS_DATA/log`.
+Otherwise, check the container logs or Gogs logs at `$SHOEBOX_ROOT/git-gogs/data/gogs/log`.